gmdaoeth/artist-info/README.md

 ### Storing in contract bytecode

+_This step is usually done by the studio team_

 - generate a gzipped tarball of all files
   - `tar -czf archive.tar.gz sketch.min.js desc.json`
 - get the blob's hex string e.g. by `echo "0x"$(hexdump archive.tar.gz -v -e '/1 "%02X"')`